Pizza crust recipe

 “Crisp, no flop, thin crust pizza”

-Almost everyone who can't eat wheat or gluten misses good bread and good pizza crust.
+A lot of people who can't eat wheat or gluten miss good pizza.
 Well this is REALLY good pizza crust.
-Hate those floppy pizzas that you can't pick up and eat with your hands?
-This pizza crust is crisp and firm, no floppy pizza here!
+Do you hate those floppy pizzas that you can't pick up and eat with your hands?
+This pizza crust is crisp and firm—no floppy pizza here!

-It's marked as not being vegan, but by topping it with a non-dairy version of cheese and making sure that you use vegetarian gelatine it's then suitable for vegans too.
+It's marked as not being vegan or dairy free, but by topping it with a non-dairy vegan cheese it would be suitable for vegans and dairy intolerance sufferers too.

 Preheat oven: 200°C, 400°F, Gas 6

-- In a mixing bowl combine the rice flour, tapioca flour, yeast, xanthan gun, agar, salt and optional oregano.
+- In a mixing bowl combine the rice flour, tapioca flour, yeast, xanthan gum, agar, salt, and optional oregano.

-- Line a baking sheet with baking parchment, or lightly oil and flour.
-Put the dough on the baking sheet and using your hands knead the dough into a circular shape.
-Sprinkling with flour to stop sticking.
+- Line a baking sheet with baking parchment, or lightly oil and rice flour.
+Put the dough on the baking sheet and using your hands knead the dough a few times until it is smooth.
+Using either your hands or a brown rice floured rolling pin, form the pizza dough into a smooth circular shape approximately 30cm (12") in diameter.
+Sprinkling with rice flour to stop it getting sticky as you work.
 Make the edges slightly thicker to retain the filling.

-- Bake the pizza base for 10 minutes.
+- Bake the pizza crust for 10 minutes.

 - For the tomato sauce we used plain crushed tomatoes for quickness, however you can make a tomato sauce to suit your taste, or use a store bought version.
 Then top with grated cheese, chopped veggies, jalepenos, herbs etc.

-In case you're wondering why no sugar is used to activate the yeast, it's not needed.
-The yeast will work perfectly okay without using sugar.
+In case you're wondering why no sugar is used to activate the yeast, it's not needed—the yeast will work okay without using sugar, but if you want to use sugar then you can add 1 tsp to the warm water to dissolve.

 This pizza is delicious either hot or cold and family members or guests will not notice the difference.
 Why not make small pizzas to serve as a great buffet food, or little snacks for the kids.